FellowTraveler/ngest/README.md

 # ngest
 Python script for ingesting various files into a semantic graph.
 For text, images, cpp, python, rust, javascript, and PDFs.

+### Note / Status

+This project isn't done yet so don't bother using it.
+When it's ready there will also be a retrieval script.

+Status: we have minimal CPP ingestion now working, as well as 2-layer ingestion for PDFs.

 ## Requirements

 This package requires LLVM and its Python bindings to be installed.
 You can install LLVM using your system's package manager: